 - Dose: 1 spray on each side.
 Do this 2 times per day.

-- Always clean out the nose before using.
+- Always clean out the nose with saline before using.

 - Use for 1 day.
 After that, use only for symptoms.